Saujanya-rajvanshi/THEORY/README.md

 * **Response time :** Time duration between process getting into ready queue and process getting CPU for the first time.
 * **Completion Time (CT) :** Time taken till process gets terminated.
 * **FCFS (First come-first serve) :**
-    * a.
-Whichever process comes first in the ready queue will be given CPU first.
+    * Whichever process comes first in the ready queue will be given CPU first.
-    * b.
-In this, if one process has longer BT.
+    * In this, if one process has longer BT.
 It will have major effect on average WT of diff processes, called Convoy effect.
-    * c.
-Convoy Effect is a situation where many processes, who need to use a resource for a short time, are blocked by one process holding that resource for a long time.
+    * **Convoy Effect :** is a situation where many processes, who need to use a resource for a short time, are blocked by one process holding that resource for a long time.